airtai/fastagency/docs/docs/en/user-guide/runtimes/autogen/using_non_openai_models.md

 To securely use the API keys in your project, you should store it in an environment variables.

-You can set the API keys in your terminal as an environment variable:
+You can set the together API key in your terminal as an environment variable:

 === "Linux/macOS"
     ```bash